henryvalentine/Hahn.ApplicatonProcess/README.md

 -	Proper validations are done at the backend when creating or updating an Appllicant and expressive feedback are returned to the user

+- Logging is done on Hahn.ApplicatonProcess.May2020.Web using serilog with the options loaded from appsettings.json

+- The API documentation is handled with Swashbuckle and can be.
+A clickable link to view the documentaion is provided at the Application's page